 A note on cost

-- *Indicates workshops that we can bring to NH teachers for FREE through NHSaves.
+- *Indicates programming that we can bring to NH Schools for FREE through NHSaves.

 - Conservation Kids | grades K-3*

 Young students gain a basic understanding of energy and the importance of conservation and efficiency.
 Hands-on activities help students explore transportation, basic home appliances, and the difference between human energy and power plant energy, with a focus on simple conservation behaviors that students can do at home or school.